-The Space and Atmospheric Instrumentation Lab (SAIL) is part of the Center for Space and Atmospheric Research (CSAR) and is located within the Physical Sciences Department of Embry-Riddle’s Daytona Beach campus.
-SAIL is card-access controlled where export controlled (ITAR) and restricted research and development can be conducted.
-SAIL has 1,700 square feet of space, separated in two rooms of 900 square feet and 800 square feet.
+The Space and Atmospheric Instrumentation Laboratory (SAIL) is part of the Center for Space and Atmospheric Research (CSAR) and is located within the Physical Sciences Department of Embry-Riddle’s Daytona Beach campus.
+SAIL is card-access controlled where export controlled (ITAR) and restricted research and development can be conducted, if so desired.
+SAIL has approximately 3,000 square feet of space, separated into two rooms of about 1,500 sq. ft. each.

 Lab Information